Morrison Waite: Early life and education

 Morrison Remick Waite was born on November 29, 1816, at Lyme, Connecticut, the son of Henry Matson Waite, an attorney, and his wife Maria Selden.
-His father later was appointed as a judge of the Superior Court and associate judge of the Supreme Court of Connecticut, serving 1834–1854; and appointed as chief justice of the latter from 1854–1857.
+His father later was appointed as a judge of the Superior Court and associate judge of the Supreme Court of Connecticut, serving 1834–1854; and appointed as chief justice of the latter from 1854 to 1857.
 Morrison had a brother Richard, with whom he later practiced law.
+His ancestors hailed from England and were New Englanders.

 Waite attended Bacon Academy in Colchester, Connecticut, where one of his classmates was Lyman Trumbull.
-He graduated from Yale College in 1837 in a class with Samuel J. Tilden, who later was the 1876 Democratic presidential nominee.
-As a student at Yale, Waite became a member of the Skull and Bones and Brothers in Unity societies, and was elected to the Phi Beta Kappa Society in 1837.
+He graduated from Yale College in 1837, the same class that included Samuel J. Tilden, the 1876 Democratic presidential nominee.
+As a student at Yale, Waite became a member of the Skull and Bones and Brothers in Unity societies, and was elected to Phi Beta Kappa society in 1837.
 Shortly after graduating, Waite became a law clerk for his father in 1837.

-Soon afterward Waite moved to Maumee, Ohio, where he studied law as an apprentice in the office of Samuel L. Young.
-He was admitted to the bar in 1839, and went into practice with his mentor.
+Soon afterward Waite moved to Maumee, Ohio, where he read law in the office of Samuel L. Young.
+He was admitted to the bar in 1839, and went into practice with Young.
 The law firm became prominent in business and property law.
-He was elected to one term as mayor of Maumee.
+Waite was elected mayor of Maumee, and served from 1846 to 1847.